isgood-dev/wavey/CONTRIBUTING.md

 * Use short and straight to the point commit names.
     * Use the commit description to provide more information on the commit.
 * Don't use unnecessarily hateful speech in commits, PRs or issues.
+* Ensure commit names are relevant to the commit itself.
 * Don't be a dick in general.

 ## Types of contributions we welcome